eiiko6/LyphDraw-portfolio/README.md

     <img alt="Demo2" src="./ignore/Home-mobile.png" width="148" />
 </p>

-## Introduction

-I'm making this for a friend, maybe he could use it later?
+I'm making this for a digital artist friend.
-Please note that some images are temporary, and will be changed to official artworks.
+It's made using Vite+Vue, and the css is fully handmade.

 Issues and PRs are welcome btw ^^